-India reports 55,000 virus cases, Florida faces hurricane
+Virus surges in India, Philippines; Australia imposes curfew

 China had 49 new confirmed cases, up from the previous day’s 45.
 Thirty were in Xinjiang in the northwest, where authorities are trying to contain an outbreak focused on the regional capital, Urumqi.

+Three cases were found in students who returned from Russia to Wuhan, the southern Chinese city where the pandemic began in December.
+Most anti-disease controls were lifted there after the ruling Communist Party declared victory over the disease in March.

+Hong Kong reported 125 new infections as authorities tried to find the source of its latest outbreak.
+The Chinese government said a team of seven virus testing experts was sent to the city to help.

-South Korea reported 30 new cases but said only eight were acquired in the country.
+South Korea reported 30 new cases, raising its total to 14,366 with 301 deaths, but said only eight were acquired in the country.

 The government warned earlier case numbers would rise as South Koreans came home from the Middle East and other places with outbreaks.
 Authorities say cases from abroad are less threatening because arrivals are quarantined for two weeks.